HabitatMap/HabitatMap/pages/airbeam/users-guide-airbeammini.md

   </h2>

   <p class="p--body">
     Whenever your AirBeam Mini is recording a mobile or fixed session, it will log data to its internal storage.
 In instances where your AirBeam is connected to the app via Bluetooth (mobile sessions) or sending data via WiFi directly to the AirCasting server (fixed sessions), the internal storage duplicates the data already submitted to and saved in the AirCasting database.
 However, if when recording a mobile session you enter standalone mode, or when recording a fixed session AirBeam Mini's WiFi connection is interrupted, you can sync AirBeam Mini's internal storage to retrieve your data.
 To do this either a) tap the “finish recording & sync” button on your mobile session card; or b) tap the “+” button at the bottom of the screen then tap “Sync storage” and follow the on screen instructions.
-After syncing the session data from internal storage to the AirCasting database, the internal storage will be cleared. <em> An iPhone 8 or higher or an Android 8 or higher plus Bluetooth 5 device is required to utilize the Standalone Mode and Sync SD Card features.</em>
+After syncing the session data from internal storage to the AirCasting database, the internal storage will be cleared. <em> An iPhone 8 or higher or an Android 8 or higher plus Bluetooth 5 device is required to utilize the standalone mode and sync internal storage features.</em>
   </p>

   <a id="acquire" class="anchor">